k0nsl/cmsfire/README.md

 3].
 Navigate to "application\config\database.php" then add your proper MySQL credentials for "username", "password" and "database".

 4].
+Set write permissions on in "application\controllers\", this is because once the script runs it will delete "initial.php"

+5].
 Next load in the browser: "YOUR_SERVER_NAME/initial" and create your user.

 You are now set up to use CMS Fire!
 Create a category to start bookmarking and discussing topics.